beabot143/DevOps/README.md

 # devops-repo
-# This is my attempt in learning about DevOps.
-I am quite excited about this new methodolody in software development life cycle! :D
+This is my attempt in learning about DevOps.
+I am excited about this new methodolody in software development life cycle!